Troubleshooting Incoming SAML SSO

 Example: https://portal.myabsorb.com/#/sso-error?ssoError=CredentialsInvalidOrNotFound

-Explanation The user attempting to log in is Inactive in the LMS.
+Explanation The User attempting to log in is Inactive in the LMS.

-Solution The user must be Active in the LMS for them to successfully log in.
+Solution The User must be Active in the LMS for them to successfully log in.

 HTTP Code: 302